 Too often an interest in a particular historical event is so intensely focused on a single event that the context within which it occurred is lost.
-When that happens history can become very misleading or even factually distorted.
+When that happens history can become very misleading and sometimes even factually distorted.

 In my opinion, such is the case with David Thompson and the legacy he left behind following the four years he spent in the vast, unexplored wilderness of the Pacific Northwest at the beginning of the 19th Century.
 In fact, the legacy he left was one of an extremely successful business that lasted for more than 60 years.

 On April 30, 1803, U.S. representatives in Paris, working under the direction and authority of President Thomas Jefferson, agreed to pay $15 million for about 828,000 square miles of land—about $2.00 an acre—that stretched from the Mississippi River to the Rocky Mountains and from the Gulf of Mexico to Canada.
 Very little of the remote reaches of the lands involved had been explored.

 Map courtesy of the History Channel

 Jefferson's next step was to authorize the Lewis & Clark Corps of Discovery with a single goal in mind—to see if they could find an overland route to the Pacific Ocean.
 The expedition began their journey from a spot near St. Louis, MO, in May 1804, and spent the winter of 1804–1805 with the Mandans on the upper Missouri.

 The Corps reached the shore of Pacific Ocean in November 1805, and built Fort Clatsop where they spent the winter of 1805–1806.
 On the return trip, Lewis and Clark split up in order to explore more territory and look for a more direct route home.
 To accomplish their mission the Corps traveled more than 8,000 miles by boat, on foot and on horseback.